SweetPinkMilkTea/shenzhia/README.md

 ## First Run

 > [!IMPORTANT]
-> Add your bot to a server and get it's and a subsequents channel ID before starting `main.py`.
+> Add your bot to a server and get it's and one of it's channels ID before starting `main.py`.
 >
 > This server will be an "Admin-Server" with additional privileged commands.
 Make sure only trusted users are inside this server.